 to the request URI locally configured in the PCF for the NF service consumer; or

-- if the request URI for the TSCTSF is not locally configured in the PCF, to the notification URI retrieved from NRF using the discovery service, as specified in 3GPP TS 29.510[27] for the PDU session DNN/S-NSSAI.
+- if the request URI for the TSCTSF is not locally configured in the PCF, to the notification URI registered by the TSCTSF in the NRF as default notification subscription for time sensitive communication and time synchronization notifications, and retrieved from NRF by the PCF using the discovery service, as specified in 3GPP TS 29.510[27] for the PDU session DNN/S-NSSAI.

 NOTE 1: PCF configuration of TSN AF needs to ensure that the notification is addressed to a TSN AF that connects to the same external network the UPF/NW-TT connects to.
 How it is achieved is implementation specific.
 It can be based e.g. on dedicated DNN/S-NSSAI combinations or on the received TSC user plane node information.